GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 # idbaud_assembly/idbaud_assembly.m1000.fna:1901
 ```

 *Note: The tool `seqtk` is also available on NeSI and performs many of the same functions as `seqmagick`.
-My choice of `seqmagick` is mostly cosmetic as the parameter names more explicit so it's easier to understand what's happening in a command when I look back at my log files.
+My choice of `seqmagick` is mostly cosmetic as the parameter names are more explicit so it's easier to understand what's happening in a command when I look back at my log files.
 Regardless of which tool you prefer, we strongly recommending gettin familiar with either `seqtk` or `seqmagick` as both perform a lot of common *fastA* and *fastQ* file manipulations.*

 As we can see here, the `SPAdes` assembly has completed with fewer contigs assembled than the `IDBA-UD`, both in terms of total contigs assembled and contigs above the 1,000 bp size.
 This doesn't tell us a lot though - has `SPAdes` managed to assemble fewer reads, or has it managed to assemble the sequences  into longer (and hence fewer) contigs?
 We can check this by looking at the N50/L50 of the assembly with `BBMap`.